 Well done!
 You've officially embedded the Full Page Booking Form inside of your theme.
 We hope this has been helpful.

-If you have any additional questions or issues don't hesitate to reach out to someone from our team using the little chat bubble or email us directly at hello@experiencesapp.com.
+If you have any additional questions or issues, don't hesitate to contact someone from our team using the little chat bubble or email us directly at hello@experiencesapp.com.

 Did this answer your question?